 I mentioned after I completed the Daily Momentum Planner that I figured out how to write this post.
 Life intervened and I lost the muse.
-I’m currently in the process of reconstructing the train of thought, but it’s going to be rather rough.
+I’m currently in the process of reconstructing the train of thought and managing by time management systems, but it’s going to be rather rough.

 The hardest thing about articulating the ideas in this post is identifying whether I’m talking merely about software time and task management systems, or time and task management systems at large.
 I think that the same functions and principles are features both of software time and task management systems and of larger time and task management systems like the Seven Habits and Getting Things Done.
 I’ll not worry too much about it right now, but let me know whether you think I need to separate the discussion between the two.